amsword/amsword.github.io/_posts/2021-12-02-AML-Command-Transfer.md

   ```

 # Conclusion
-The tool is small, handy, intuitive, stable and robust.
+The tool is small, handy and intuitive.
 With this tool, I have submitted at
 least 53133 jobs (before 11/1/2021), 39159 of which are from 11/1/2020 to 11/1/2021.